-A Global Tracker of Antibody Therapeutics for the Prevention and Treatment of COVID-19
+COVID-19 Therapeutic Antibody Tracker: a Global Database of Antibody Therapeutics for the Prevention and Treatment of COVID-19

 Abstract (in 250 words)

-As the COVID-19 pandemic is the global healthcare crisis, scientists worldwide are collaborating to prevent or treat COVID-19.
+Facing COVID-19 pandemic as a global healthcare crisis, scientists worldwide are collaborating to develop prophylactic and therapeutic interventions against COVID-19.
 Antibody therapeutics hold enormous promise for treatment of COVID-19.
-Chinese Antibody Society, in collaboration with The Antibody Society, developed the “COVID-19 Therapeutic Antibody Tracker” (“Tracker”) to track the worldwide antibody-based COVID-19 therapeutics in preclinical and clinical development.
-All the data were collected from the public domain and cross verified manually by volunteers.
+Chinese Antibody Society, in collaboration with The Antibody Society, has been developing the “COVID-19 Therapeutic Antibody Tracker” (“Tracker”) to track the global antibody-based COVID-19 programs in preclinical and clinical development.
+All the data were collected from the public domain and cross-verified by volunteers.

-Add one sentence to describe how to build the tracker by Weihan/Xinyu/… ?

-We categorized the data mainly depending on their target, format, status of development, developer and country.
-Among the programs and molecules, over half of the COVID-19 antibody therapeutic candidates are targeting the SARS-COV-2 S protein and in mAb format, however most of them are in discovery or preclinic stage.
-USA and China are the two pioneer countries in developing COVID-19 antibody therapeutics.
-Most of the current COVID-19 antibody therapeutic candidates in clinical trials are repurposing drugs aimed at other targets rather than the virus specific protein.
+The tracker is integrated into Chinese Antibody Society’s website using WordPress system.
+The data is regularly updated and proofread.
+Exploratory data analysis and visualization has also been conducted to present the latest trends of COVID-19 antibody development.
+We categorized the data mainly by their targets, formats, status of development, developers and countries.
+Among the programs and molecules, more than 50% of the COVID-19 antibody candidates are targeting the SARS-COV-2 Spike protein (S protein) and in the antibody format.
+Most of these virus-specific therapeutic antibodies are in discovery or preclinical stage.
+USA and China are the two leading countries in developing COVID-19 antibody therapeutics.
+Most of the current COVID-19 antibody therapeutic candidates in clinical trials are repurposing drugs aimed at other targets other than the virus-specific protein.

 Statement of Significance (in 50 words)

-Chinese Antibody Society, in collaboration with The Antibody Society, developed the “COVID-19 Therapeutic Antibody Tracker” (“Tracker”) to track the worldwide antibody-based therapeutics for prevention and treatment of COVID-19.
-The “Tracker” provides a useful tool for researchers and public society to track current progress of drug development for COVID-19.
+Chinese Antibody Society, in collaboration with The Antibody Society, developed the “COVID-19 Therapeutic Antibody Tracker” (“Tracker”) to provide a global database for scientists and the general public to track ongoing preclinical and clinical development of antibody-based therapeutics for prevention and treatment of COVID-19 during the pandemic in a timely manner.

 Introduction

-The recent outbreak of COVID-19 has emerged from a public health emergency to global pandemic.
-As the COVID-19 pandemic is the global healthcare crisis, scientists worldwide are collaborating to prevent or treat COVID-19.
+The recent outbreak of COVID-19 has emerged from a public health emergency to a major global pandemic.
+As the COVID-19 pandemic is the global healthcare crisis, scientists worldwide are collaborating to develop prophylactic and therapeutic interventions against COVID-19.
 Antibody therapeutics hold enormous promise for treatment of COVID-19.
-To contribute our expertise to the globally joint efforts against the pandemic, Chinese Antibody Society, in collaboration with The Antibody Society, developed the “COVID-19 Therapeutic Antibody Tracker” (“Tracker”) to track the worldwide antibody-based COVID-19 therapeutics in preclinical and clinical development.
+To join the global endeavor against the pandemic with our expertise, Chinese Antibody Society, in collaboration with The Antibody Society, developed the “COVID-19 Therapeutic Antibody Tracker” (“Tracker”) to track the worldwide antibody-based COVID-19 therapeutics in preclinical and clinical development.

 Establishment of the “Tracker”

-To collect the data for building the “Tracker”, volunteers from The Antibody Society and the Chinese Antibody Societies collected all relevant data from public domain.
-As shown in Figure 1, in one way, we manually summarized the data from published literatures, search engines, company websites, biotech news feed, social media, government databases, etc. In another way, we automatically retrieve data from online databases such as ClinicalTrials.gov, the Chinese Clinical Trial Registry, the European Medicines Agency and the International Clinical Trials Registry Platform.
-Unrelated information such as diagnostic antibodies, polyclonal antibodies, clinical trials without specific indications to COVID-19 patients in experimental design, etc., were filtered out.
-For quality evaluation, all the final data used to build the “Tracker” were cross validated manually by at least two independent volunteers.
+The data of the “Tracker” is being collected from resources of public domain by volunteers from The Antibody Society and the Chinese Antibody Societies.
+As the workflow shown in Figure 1, as a major approach, the data was collected and summarized from literatures, preprints, search engines, company websites, biotech news feed, social media, government databases, etc. In another way, when available, automatic process is being developed and integrated to retrieve data from online databases such as ClinicalTrials.gov by command-line tools.
+Therapeutics programs based on non-antibody proteins with the similar mechanisms of actions as antibodies, such as recombinant ACE2 protein and Fc-fusion proteins, are also included.
+Unrelated information such as diagnostic antibodies, polyclonal plasma from convalescent patients, and clinical trials without specific indications to COVID-19 patients in experimental design, were excluded.
+For quality evaluation, all the final data included in the “Tracker” were cross-verified manually by at least two independent volunteers.
 We categorized the data as: target, format, status of development, developer and country, as well as references.